daronphang/programming-resources/dev-ops/linux/file-descriptor.md

 When a program asks to open a file or data resource like sockets, the kernel:

-1. Grants access.
+1. Grants access
-2. Creates an entry in the global file table.
+2. Creates an entry in the global file table
-3. Provides the software with the location of that entry (file descriptor).
+3. Provides the software with the location of that entry (file descriptor)

 ### Defaults